Clerical Medical International offshore Bonds

 Clerical Medical International

-From a historical standpoint, many Clerical Medical policyholders may be aware of the circumstances and timeline surrounding the acquisition of the business, but some may not.
+From a historical standpoint, many Clerical Medical bond holders may be aware of the circumstances and timeline surrounding the acquisition of the business, but some may not.
 In brief, the situation unfolded as follows;

 Clerical Medical International had been running as a closed business since March 2012 after being put under review and Scottish Widows parent, Lloyds Bank, decided to move it’s focus to core UK banking and insurance operations.